Photography and Video

 Medical Team

-The one time it’s OK to have someone smiling at the camera is a doctor profile portrait, or a group medical team.
-Try to aim for warm smiles, but avoid all-out laughter.
+The one time it’s OK to have someone smiling at the camera is a doctor profile portrait or a group medical team shot, but even then warm smiles are better than all-out laughter.
+All such glimpses should reflect our dignity.

 The Human Element

 Generally, it’s preferable to include a human element in photos, even if the primary objective is to promote a building or a piece of equipment.
-People are drawn to people.
+People are drawn to people, and people are why we're even here.

 Photographing Faculty and Staff